Kiarasinghh/cse15l-lab-reports/LabReport2.md

 - "\n" is also added to lines after the user and message which signifies a new line.
 - `String.join` concatenates all the elements in lines resulting to the output in the photo above.
 Since there is a "\n" in the ArrayList after each user and message combination, they all get printed in their own line.

+In example 2, the value of `url`, `v1`, and `v2` changed but as the ArrayList lines was not intialised again, it still stored the values from example 1.

 # Part 2: